 - Appleseed from the creator of Ghost in the Shell also features a World War III in its Back Story.
 Notably, it also includes a World War IV, which was said to be conventional (after WWIII exchanged a number of cities for suspiciously round lakes).

 - In Ghost in the Shell: Stand Alone Complex, a nuclear war was fought... somewhere...
-Tokyo was leveled again, but the Japanese managed to save the world by inventing machines that could could remove radiation from the environment.
-The series also contained World War IV a series of several guerilla conflicts and minor land wars six years before the start of the series around 2030.
+Tokyo was leveled again, and America has split into at least two nations, but the Japanese managed to save the world by inventing machines that could could remove radiation from the environment.
+The series also contained World War IV a series of several guerrilla conflicts and minor land wars six years before the start of the series around 2030.
 As in Nuclear World War III, World War II, but not World War I, Berlin was leveled over the course of the conflict, but has since been rebuilt.

 - Neon Genesis Evangelion blends this with a conventional After the End scenario for its backstory, with the combination of the Second Impact and a nuclear war killing half the world's population.